-Well, better we not deal in shoulds.
-The question is whether words effectively get the results we want, when it comes to setting limits.
+Well, better we do not deal in shoulds.
+The question is whether words effectively get the results we want when it comes to setting limits.
 I find they do not.

 So instead, abandon controlling the kids.
 Focus upon controlling the controllables.
 For this discussion, that means you don’t try to argue or fight your way to agreement.
 You won’t get it.
 Instead, you take control of all those electronics, those games, and all the goodies.

 Control what your children care about, and then you can have the magic that comes with leverage.
 In too many discussions this past week, I find well-intentioned parents abandoning reasonable limits because the battles were too severe.

 Please: don’t battle or argue.
 This is exhausting, frustrating and ultimately ineffective.

 Instead: seize control of the stuff your kids care about and use this to leverage them to get their homework done.
 You can also use this to leverage them to get outside and go for a walk, or do some chores or even tackle a novel project with Mom or Dad.
 At the end of the day, you don’t fight about cutting off the phone.
 As an alternative, you simply turn it off.
 The optimal version of this involves you learning to use the software that allows you to effortlessly shut down all the gadgets in the home.